Jon1969Edwards/UnrealEngine5.2VLC/README.md

 - Works on Windows (Win64)
 - Blueprint and C++ integration
 - MediaTexture and MediaSound support
+- Packaged plugin ready for distribution (no need to compile from source)

 ## Installation

+### Option A: Use the Packaged Plugin
-1. Extract the plugin folder into your project's `Plugins` directory.
+1. Extract the contents of the `PackagedPlugins/VlcMedia` folder into your project's `Plugins` directory.
 2. Ensure the `ThirdParty/vlc/Win64` folder contains `libvlc.dll` and `libvlccore.dll`.
 3. Open your project in Unreal Engine 5.4.4.
-If prompted, rebuild the plugin.
-4. Enable the plugin in Edit > Plugins if not already enabled.
+4. Enable the plugin under **Edit > Plugins** if not already enabled.
 5. Restart the editor.

+### Option B: Use the Source Plugin (Developers)
+1. Extract the source plugin into your project's `Plugins` folder.
+2. Follow the same steps above and rebuild the project if prompted.

 ## Usage
 1. Create a new VLC Media Player asset (right-click in Content Browser > Media > VLC Media Player).